Most people think Russian is hard to learn.

 If you learn the most effectively by hearing and seeing words, you can watch Russian TV shows or movies with Russian subtitles.

 If you learn best by talking with someone, then you can sign up for real life classes.
-Or have weekly sessions at one the online language learning platforms.
+Or have weekly sessions at one the online language learning platforms that people use to learn a new language.

 You can be specific and find a course that works best for you.